Optional Practical Training

 Eligibility Requirements for OPT

-- You must maintain your F-1 status for one full academic year and be in good academic standing before applying for OPT.
+- You must maintain your F-1 status for one full academic year and be in good academic standing.

 When to Apply for Post Completion OPT